 Only a few regions in the world boast an opportunity to spot the southern lights or aurora australis.
 The south shore of Australia is one of the few places for viewing the polar lights.
 The chances are lower than in the northern hemisphere as the land doesn't reach close enough to the South Pole.
 Yet, there are several excellent aurora-watching spots within a two-hour drive from Melbourne.

 Best time to see the aurora australis in Melbourne

 Chasing the elusive southern lights is always tricky as they are never guaranteed to appear.
 Technically, the polar lights can be seen at any time of the year.
 One of the key factors for aurora visibility is the clear, dark sky.
 Thus, chasing the aurora in winter, when nights are longer, promises a higher probability of seeing the mysterious light performance.
 For longer, darker nights, aim for season May to August.
-Aurora activity often peaks around the equinox in September.
+Aurora activity often peaks around the equinox.
 Whatever season you pick, make sure to check the local aurora forecast and be patient.

 Where to see the aurora australis near Melbourne